 E. Gopher Tortoise

 1. The Licensee shall conduct surveys for gopher tortoises (Gopherus polyphemus), in accordance with the FWC-approved Gopher Tortoise Management Plan (as revised) and the FWC-approved Gopher Tortoise Permitting Guidelines, or subsequent FWC-approved versions of the Plan or Guidelines.
 A burrow survey covering a minimum of 15% of the potential gopher tortoise habitat to be impacted by development is required in order to apply for a relocation permit.
 Immediately prior to capturing tortoises for relocation, a 100% survey is required to effectively locate and mark all potentially occupied tortoise burrows and to subsequently remove the tortoises.
 Burrow survey methods are outlined in Appendix 4 of the Gopher Tortoise Permitting Guidelines, "Methods for Locating Gopher Tortoise Burrows on Sites Slated for Development".
 Surveys must be conducted within 90 days prior to a post-certification submittal of the online gopher tortoise relocation permit application to the FWC, as described in E.3 below.
 Surveys shall not be conducted within 30 days of any ground disturbance or clearing activities on the donor site.
-All surveys completed by authorized agents or other licensees are subject to field verification by the FWC.
+All surveys completed by the Licensee or its authorized agents are subject to field verification by the FWC.

 2. FWC is not required to provide a monitoring compliance assessment for activities that occur more than 25 feet from a gopher tortoise burrow entrance, provided that such activities do not harm gopher tortoises or violate rules protecting gopher tortoises.
 Examples of such violations noted in the past by the FWC include, but are not limited to, killing or injuring a tortoise more than 25 feet away from its burrow; harassing a tortoise by blocking access to its burrow, and altering gopher tortoise habitat to such an extent that resident tortoises are taken.